voxpupuli/puppet-rsyslog/README.md

 * `type`: values can be `external or builtin` the default value is external and need not be specified explicitly.
 * `config`: its a hash which provides optional parameters to the module loaded.
-* `priority`: The module load order can be priortised based on the optional `priority` value.
+* `priority`: The module load order can be prioritised based on the optional `priority` value.

 eg: